-The purpose of the licensing process - for both Canadian and foreign-educated candidates - should be to ensure professional competency.
+The purpose of the licensing process - for both Canadian and internationally educated candidates - should be to ensure professional competency.
 The process should not penalize foreign-trained candidates simply because they are coming from a foreign jurisdiction.

-While most of the requirements applicable to international candidates are, on their surface, equivalent to the standards imposed on Canadianeducated lawyers, foreign lawyers can be uniquely disadvantaged by them in various ways.
+Currently, most of the requirements applicable to international candidates are, on their surface, equivalent to the standards imposed on Canadian-educated lawyers.
+Indeed, an NCA-issued Certificate of Qualification certifies that the holder's education is equivalent to that of a Canadian-educated law graduate.

+Nonetheless, foreign lawyers can be uniquely disadvantaged by the formal licensure requirements in various ways.
 They lack clarity about the licensure process: what will be demanded of them, what it will cost and how long it will take.
 They lack institutional and social support when preparing for exams, which use examination methods that are often unfamiliar to foreign students.
-They operate outside of the campus hiring processes that facilitate Canadian law students' entry into the legal market.
-They face skeptical prospective employers, while also often lacking the learned social behaviours one needs to impress them.
-They are often working full-time, low-paying jobs while trying to meet all of these exacting, expensive requirements.
+They are often working full-time, low-paying jobs while trying to meet these exacting, expensive requirements.